juanma-wp/enterprise-block-editor/Module 5 Patterns Layouts and Templates/02 Patterns.md

 - An "Image Feature" pattern with an image, heading, and description on alternating sides

 By leveraging block patterns effectively, you can create a library of reusable content structures that enhance consistency, speed up development, and improve the overall user experience of your WordPress site.

-In conclusion, block patterns are a powerful feature of the WordPress block editor that bridge the gap between individual blocks and full page templates.
-By understanding how to create, register, and effectively use custom patterns, you can significantly enhance your WordPress development workflow and provide a better content creation experience for your clients or team members.